inolen/gremlin-node/README.md

     ```e.g.
     g.v(1).out().gather(function(it){return it.size();})
     ```
-* __Comparators__ and __Float__'s are not native javascript Types so need to be passed in as a string to gremlin-node methods.
+* __Float__'s are not native javascript Types so need to be passed in as a string to gremlin-node methods.
 Floats need to be suffixed with a 'f'.

     ```e.g.
-    g.v(1).outE().has("weight", "T.gte", "0.5f").property("weight")
+    g.v(1).outE().has("weight", T.gte, "0.5f").property("weight")
     ```

 As mentioned above, gremlin-node is a javascript wrapper.
 We are, however, able to get access to the actual gremlin pipeline by calling the ``pipe`` or ``iterator`` methods.
-These methods return the Java version of the Gremlin pipeline, which you can then make calls against.
-But remember, now that we are calling Java methods, we need to provide a callback or append 'Sync' to our method names.
+These methods return the Java version of the Gremlin pipeline, which you can make calls against.
+But remember, now that we are calling Java methods, we need to provide a callback or append 'Sync' to the method names.
 This will become clearer as we go along.

 ## API
  Still to come...meanwhile the examples below should get you started.

 ## Examples